AndreasBaschir/fastapi_agent/README.md

 # FastAPI Summarization Agent

 A FastAPI-based microservice that provides intelligent text summarization using Google Gemini 2.5 Flash with customizable length, style, and focus parameters.
-Designed to be callable as a tool by LangChain or LlamaIndex agents.
+Designed to be callable as a tool by LangChain.

+You can find the app at [this link](https://fastapi-agent-1vpx.onrender.com).
+The containerized app is hosted using render.com.

 ## Table of Contents